 Applying more gel polish will only make the wrinkled gel polish look worse:

 Wrinkled or bubbled gel polish happens because the polish is likely to be thick already and this thickness prevents the UV light to completely cure the gel polish at the lower layer.
 This results in wrinkling or bubbling of the gel polish on the top layer.
 More gel polish will not help to smooth it out.
 Even if it appears to be smooth, your whole gel polish will not be fully cured and it will peel off prematurely.

 Whatever way you decide to use to remove the wrinkled gel polish, you should remove it right away because removing newly cured gel polish will take much less time than old gel polish that has been on the nails for a few days.

 Other popular methods of removing gel polish you might want to know:

 While you are waiting for the gel polish to come off and wondering what other methods to remove gel polish, here is the quick list.
 Read through them and you will find out that the finger cot method is the best way.

 How to avoid gel polish from wrinkling or bubbling:

 In short, gel polish wrinkles or bubbles are the results of incomplete curing.
 This incomplete curing can happen if the gel polish applied on the nails is too thick, inadequate UV light source or incorrect placing of your fingers under the UV lamp.
-To find out more how to prevent this from happening to your nails, read my article on how to prevent it so you will not make the same mistake on your next gel manicure.
+To explain how to prevent this from happening to your nails, I wrote this article on how to prevent it so you will not make the same mistake on your next gel manicure.